IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

    <NAMESPACE>/hello       private    nodejs10
    ```

-   You can see the `hello` action you just created under your default NAMESPACE.
+   You can see the `hello` action you just created under your account's default NAMESPACE.

 ## Invoking Actions